FIELD SOBRIETY TESTS

 “Problems in scoring can be attributed, in part, to the lack of standardization across many field sobriety test studies.
 In addition, a few miscues in performance can result in an individual being scored as impaired.
 For example, a person is viewed as impaired for missed two of nine points on the walk-and-turn test or two of five points on the one-leg stand test.
 The stringent scoring criteria as well as potential subjectivity in determining whether a point should be awarded may account for accuracy rates that vary from 72 to 96 percent amount police agencies…”

-Two subsequent studies were performed under contract from National Highway Traffic Safety Administration to study the three FSTs within a laboratory controlled environment and within a field environment (The 1981 study: Development and Field Test of Psychological Tests For DWl Arrest; The 1983 study: Field Evaluation of a Behavioral Test Battery For DWl).
+Two other scientific studies were performed under contract from National Highway Traffic Safety Administration to study the three FSTs within a laboratory controlled environment and within a field environment (The 1981 study: Development and Field Test of Psychological Tests For DWl Arrest; The 1983 study: Field Evaluation of a Behavioral Test Battery For DWl).

-Why It’s Critical Field Sobriety Tests are Standardized
+Why Field Sobriety Tests Must Be Standardized

 The validity of SFST results depends upon law enforcement following established, standardized procedures for test administration and scoring.
-National Highway Traffic Safety Administration’s Standardized Field Sobriety Test Student Manual clearly says that describe how Standardized Field Sobriety Tests should be administered under ideal conditions, but ideal conditions rarely exist in the field.
-Therefore, DUI Attorneys should carefully and thoroughly investigate where police officers administered these so-called tests and how they scored the results.
+National Highway Traffic Safety Administration’s Standardized Field Sobriety Test Student Manual clearly describe how Standardized Field Sobriety Tests should be administered under ideal conditions, but ideal conditions rarely exist in the field.
+Therefore, DUI Attorneys should carefully and thoroughly investigate where police officers gave these so-called tests and how they scored the results.

 The NHTSA Standardized Field Sobriety Test Student Manual also says, “variations from ideal conditions, and deviations from the standardized procedures, might affect the evidentiary weight that should be given to test results.”
 This means the judge will admit the FST results, but a skilled DUI Attorney is able to highlight the unfairness in these so-called tests.